-Get plenty of rest, but attempt to avoid prolonged bed rest that can lead to muscle weakness and atrophy.
+Get plenty of rest, but avoid prolonged bed rest that can lead to muscle weakness and atrophy.
 Staying in bed for more that two days can prolong recovery from back pain.
 Periodic mild to moderate levels of physical activity help keep muscle strong and flexible.
 Frequently gentle and controlled movements will often advance the recovery process.
 Back pain is a signal from the body that there is an inflammatory process and that spinal tissues may have been injured or overworked.
-Listen to the back and modify physical activity levels to work and move within a pain-free range.
-Reduce physical demands on the back to allow tissue a chance to recover.
-Do not push the back through a progressive episode of pain.
+Do not exceed your capacity; modify physical activity levels to work and move within a pain-free range.
+Reduce physical demands on the back to allow your injuries to recover.
+Do not push yourself or your back through a progressive episode of pain.
 Physicians often limit bed rest to less than two days to help reduce the potential risk for muscle deconditioning and other complications associated with disuse or immobilization.